Floridsdorf: Subdivisions

 Administratively, Floridsdorf is divided into localities corresponding to the former villages and cadastral communities.
 The seven core subdivisions are Floridsdorf (central area around Am Spitz), Donaufeld, Großjedlersdorf (often further split into Groß-Jedlersdorf I & II), Jedlesee, Leopoldau, Stammersdorf, and Strebersdorf.
 In addition, Floridsdorf includes small parts of Kagran and Kaisermühlen that border the 22nd District.
 Each quarter has a distinct character: for example, Floridsdorf center (Am Spitz) is a busy urban node and district administrative center, whereas Stammersdorf retains a village atmosphere famous for its Heuriger wine taverns and vineyards.

 For statistical purposes, the district is further divided into 28 Zählbezirke (census tracts).
 These carry names often derived from local neighborhoods or landmarks – e.g., Großfeldsiedlung (a large post-war housing estate), Siemensstraße, Jedlersdorf, or Autokader (named after a historic Imperial automobile factory).
 The census districts largely align with the traditional sub-districts but with some differences in borders.
 They reflect Floridsdorf’s development, from the old village cores (like Schwarzlackenau or Mühlschüttel) to 20th-century settlements (Nordrandsiedlung, Donaufelder Gartenstadt) and industrial zones (Industriegelände Bahndreieck).

+Public transportation (mainly Wiener Linien English: Vienna Lines) in Floridsdorf is very common for example: Underground Lines (U1, U6), Buses (29A, 29B, 31A, ...)